STAT545-UBC-hw-2018-19/hw05-glenn-mcguinness/README.md

-# Homework 05: Factor and f
+# Homework 05: Factor and figure management

 This repository contains my submission for homework 5 in STAT 545A.
 The goal of this assignment is described as follows:

 > Goals:
+>
 > - Reorder a factor in a principled way based on the data and demonstrate the effect in arranged data and in figures.
 > - Write some data to file and load it back into R.
 > - Improve a figure (or make one from scratch), using new knowledge, e.g., control the color scheme, use factor levels, smoother mechanics.